 The best type of study goals are specific, so don’t reward yourself with a night off of studying if your study goal is ‘to revise’!
 Instead of choosing a vague area, try to be more precise, another example is, ‘to complete three homework pieces for biology: diseases’, or ‘to create 5 spider diagrams for geography rock formations’.
 This way you know what you need to do as part of your revision timetable, but also what is on your to-do list, what subjects need the most work, and what you need to do to reach the goal.

-The study goals that you create need to make you feel encouraged and motivated to studying.
-If one of your study goals is to read the Macbeth play you are studying by the end of the week, you know that there is an end point and can see it within the near future, as well as understand how much effort the activity is.
+The study goals that you create need to make you feel encouraged and motivated to study.
+If one of your study goals is to read the Macbeth play you are studying by the end of the week, you know that there is an endpoint and can see it within the near future, as well as understand how much effort the activity is.
 If you set up a really large goal, such as learn the entire CGP Statistics study book, you won’t feel motivated to complete it as it is such a big and unforgiving task!
-It’s key to get the most out of your GCSE study leave and to stop procrastinating during revision, you want to stay on topic and motivated.
+It’s key to get the most out of your GCSE study leave and to stop procrastinating during revision; you want to stay on topic and motivated.

 It is also a great way to trick your mind into completing something when you realise that there is an end in sight, and more likely to finish the tasks.
 You are able to get into the right frame of mind to complete the goals, and it will take a big chunk off of your to-do list, which feels good on its own anyway!
 Furthermore, it will give yourself some positive reinforcement as you achieve the goal it will feel like a minor but important achievement!
 Well done!